Application Deadline:December 29, 2023

 Valley City Clinic (VCC)

-The Sanford Health Valley City Clinic is a multi-specialty group practice featuring 3 family medicine physicians, as well as 5 advanced practice providers, including an internal medicine physician, a psychologist, an integrated health specialist, and a RN care manager.
+The Sanford Health Valley City Clinic is a multi-specialty group practice featuring three (3) family medicine physicians, as well as five (5) advanced practice providers, including one (1) internal medicine physician, one (1) psychologist, one (1) integrated health specialist, and one (1) RN care manager.
 Outreach services are provided to keep additional specialty services in the Valley City area, including urology, dermatology, OBGYN, podiatry, orthopedics, surgery, nephrology, oncology, and sleep medicine.
 Valley City Clinic staff work closely with providers in the Fargo metro and further rural Jamestown areas for both specialty consultation and for collegial activities within their own disciplines.
 Healthcare providers in Valley City support their small local community and other geographically remote communities across North Dakota.
 Behavioral health services include individual therapy, psychological assessment, crisis services, and interdisciplinary consultation to provide an exceptional integrated healthcare experience.

 The Internship Experience